 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

-Out of curiosity, I did try pan frying a few of the tots to get an idea of how the taste differed from baking.
+- Out of curiosity, I did try pan-frying a few of the dots to get an idea of how the taste differed from baking (see photos above).
 I used coconut oil to fry about 5 dots.
 They fry quickly and easily in a matter of minutes with no real difference in the crunchiness or taste.
 That said, if you fried them in a different oil (or, for my kids, butter) it might add that extra "yummy" factor for little eaters.

 - 9 Amazing Health Benefits Of Mozzarella Cheese

 Everyone who loves melting cheese on things knows mozzarella.
-One of the most sought-after dairy products for its great taste and texture, mozzarella cheese is often touted as bad for health.
-Do you also think this cheese is unhealthy?
-Curious to kno
+One of the most sought-after dairy products for its great taste and texture, mozzarella cheese is often touted as bad for health, but that bad reputation may not be deserved.